scott-eric-kaufman/the-whole-sek/content/the-valve/2005-07-09-a-literary-carnival-or-do-i-already-waste-enough-of-your-time.md

 By [DarkoV](http://www.pertinentverge.blogspot.com) on 07/11/05 at 11:43 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/a_literary_carnival_or_do_i_already_waste_enough_of_your_time/#2241)
 []()

 I love _The Daily Show_, but Joyce’s pun wins: it evokes a city in which messages from the dead are written (and delivered) _after_ the death of their authors.
 (And that’s just the start of what it evokes.
 Throw in a little Barthes and/or Foucault and you have the place from which all writers fail to make their intentions known.
-Or &amp;c.)
+Or &c.)
 Jon Stewart’s cleverly reinforces the obvious.
 Again, love _The Daily Show_.
 There’s no shame in one’s pun being bested by Joyce’s.

 By [Scott Eric Kaufman](http://acephalous.typepad.com) on 07/11/05 at 01:09 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/a_literary_carnival_or_do_i_already_waste_enough_of_your_time/#2244)
 []()